OwenMargiela/Geode/src/buffer/README.md

 2. Better buffer replacement policies.
 3. Specialized fetching algorithms to optimize query execution.

-This is a thread-safe implementation a buffer poool.
+This is a thread-safe implementation of a buffer pool.
 Perfect for sharing between several processes at once